 Same-sex marriage, LGBT, gender neutral and rainbow weddings are on the rise.
 Actually, civil partnerships, traditional weddings and heterosexual married couples are no longer the social norm.
 And whether you want to believe it or not modern love weddings are here to stay.

-For instance, more and more venues worldwide are accepting of LGBTQ weddings.
-And with the launch of Chloe Bond weddings, the UK’s first wedding planner for lesbian women things look pretty rosy for the gay community.
+For instance, more venues worldwide are celebrating diversity and inclusiveness.
+And acceptance of LGBTQ weddings are at an all-time high!
+Actually, with the launch of the UK’s first wedding planner for lesbian women – Chloe Bond weddings, things look pretty rosy for the gay community.

-Basically, gay weddings are becoming legally recognised.
-Secondly, there are a handful of countries who allow gay couples to marry in church.
+And there’s more… there are a handful of countries who allow gay couples to marry in church.
 Not to mention, there has been a fundamental change towards same-sex marriage.
 And together with that marriage equality has made a stand.
-Even the ex-president of the USA Obama said; “Yes we can!” to LGBTQ (lesbian, gay, bisexual, transgender and queer) weddings.
+Even the ex-president of the USA Obama said; “Yes we can!” to legally recognised gay weddings.
+Moreover, LGBTQ (lesbian, gay, bisexual, transgender and queer) couples can share what Pride means to them on #MarryProud.

 Additionally you can find out below which of the many countries have said YES to (LGBTQ) weddings.
 Another thing, I’ve listed the locations numerically.
 And it starts with the most liberal city in the world to officiate a same-sex wedding ceremony.
 So, here they are, let’s give these countries a big round of applause…